Here’s a little fact sheet about my upcoming series.

 Sheriff Horatio Hatfield, an ex-sea captain and elected sheriff of Arrojo.
 In contrast to Jackson’s more formal and direct interrogative tactics, he is friendly, relaxed but firm, always congenial and never threatening.
 These qualities contrast with his large and almost looming physical presence.
 He is meticulous in his job and broaches the unsavory, uncomfortable, and abhorrent with finesse and understanding.

-To receive the upcoming novella as well as updates, information, and promotions about the series, please sign up for my newsletter here.
+To get updates, information, and promotions about the series and all my new releases, please sign up for my newsletter here.